-3.6 EQUIPMENT CONFIGURATION & LEVELING
+3.5 EQUIPMENT CONFIGURATION AND LEVELING

-3.6.1 Suspension & Restraint
+3.5.1 Suspension and Restraint

 Suspend the tong from a location as near to the centre of the drill rotary as possible, and from a location high enough on the mast to ensure easy handling.
-Suspending the equipment lower in the rig increases the effort required to move the tong to and from the connection point.
+Suspending the tool lower in the rig increases the effort required to move the tong to and from the connection point.

 The suspension line may be extended over a pulley and balanced by a counterweight equal to the weight of the tong, or simply tied off in the derrick to form a dead line.
-When using a dead line arrangement it is necessary to use a McCov spring hanger assembly (see specification page for recommended spring hanger).
-The spring hanger compensates for the downward movement of the casing as the thread is made-up, and imparts additional force to the suspension cable as the internal spring(s) is (are) deflected.
-See "3.1 SLING / LOAD BEARING DEVICE SAFETY" on page 3.4 for further information.
-In all cases hang lines must be rated to support the total weight of the suspended equipment PLUS the additional force imparted as a result of spring hanger deflection.
-For application purposes, consider the "test loads" listed on the table in Section 3.1 as being the maximum total weight of equipment plus spring hanger deflection force.
+When using a dead line arrangement it is necessary to use a McCoy spring hanger assembly (see specification page for recommended spring hanger).
+This spring hanger compensates for the downward movement of the casing as the thread is made-up, and imparts additional force to the suspension cable: